 Those looking for unconventional ways of absorbing information should check these examples out.
 They’re fun, highly effectual, and best of all, a great way to learn.
-Interested persons can either use them by themselves or with a group of friends.
+Students can either use them by themselves or with a group of friends.
 These materials work best when paired with other test prep resources, such as the US Government and Politics review books on our list.

 Khan Academy – This website has all the primary sources needed for the exam.
-Download them onto a mobile phone or tablet and take them wherever.
+Download them onto a mobile phone or tablet and take them wherever you go.
 KA also offers free practice tests for added help.

-Crash Course by John Green – Students, nowadays, are visual learners; which means they absorb material faster if it’s presented through videos and images.
+Crash Course by John Green – Many students are visual learners, which means they absorb material faster if it’s presented through videos and images.
 The Crash Course YouTube channel narrated by John Green illustrates different topics connected with the AP Program.
-He videos are highly engaging and extremely informative for anyone that’s interested.
+His videos are highly engaging and extremely informative for anyone that’s interested.

-Preparing for the AP US Government and Politics exam can sometimes feel like drinking from a waterfall.
-Not only that but going through most data can have a very personal effect on a student’s emotions.
+Preparing for the AP US Government and Politics exam can sometimes feel overwhelming, thanks to the overload of information.
+Not only that but going through the data can have a very personal effect on a student’s emotions.
 It’s not uncommon to hear stories of people feeling sad or disheartened after reading through difficult court decisions or the dark ages of USA’s history.
 There are all common and ultimately a key component in the learning process.

-So for those studying alone, here are some helpful tips to make this journey a bit more meaningful.
+So for those studying alone, here are some helpful tips to make this journey a bit easier.

 Analyze and Apply – Don’t just memorize facts from prep books and review books, but ask for the why behind each one.
-Every occurrence discussed in these resources has or will have a profound effect on the United States of America.
-As students on the cusp of being considered adults, it’s always important to know the social repercussions of these actions.
+Everything discussed in these resources has or will have a profound effect on the United States of America.
+As students on the cusp of being adults, it’s always important to know the social repercussions of these actions.

-After Each Big Idea, Take a Break – No, this doesn’t mean watch Netflix or take a nap.
-Once each main concept has been cleared, or you've finished a chapter in your prep book, it’s important to pause and let the mind recharge.
-It’s likewise advantageous to let one’s brain wander around as a way to let all the information sink in.
+After Each Big Idea, Take a Break – Once each main concept has been cleared, or you've finished a chapter in your prep book, it’s important to pause and let the mind recharge.
+Let your brain wander around as a way to let all the information sink in.

-Follow the Course Outline – This always serves as a student’s compass, point them on the right path and serving as their guide in times of need.
+Follow the Course Outline – This always serves as a student’s compass, pointing them on the right path and serving as their guide in times of need.
 It's the best way to understand what the College Board is looking for.
 Try to construct your entire study plan around this piece of paper.
-This has helped thousands of test-takers before, and it surely won’t fail anyone today.
+This has helped thousands of test-takers before, and it won’t fail anyone today.

-Now that everyone has begun preparing for the AP US GOPOs, it’s easy to get swept away with all the data.
-Therefore, it becomes all the more essential to stick to the outline, scrutinize data well, and go deeper than what the books say.
-If this process is followed, you will find more meaning in each of their study sessions.
+Once you have begun preparing for the AP US Government and Politics exam, it’s easy to get swept up in all the information.
+That's why it's all the more essential to stick to the outline, scrutinize data well, and go more in-depth than what the review books say.
+If you follow this process, you'll find more meaning in each of your study sessions.